Exemplar-Free Continual Learning for State Space Models: Additional studies

 \subsection{Centered Kernel Disparity states analysis}

-As it is unclear whether \textit{controllability} of LDS is crucial in CL settings or not.
-Thus, we propose to first analyze the structural evolution over EFCIL tasks with similarity indexes.
-One well-known option is Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity_cka}.
+Since the evolution of SSM internal states over the task sequence is not well understood, we first analyze their structural changes across EFCIL tasks using similarity measures.
+A prominent choice is Centered Kernel Alignment (CKA)~\cite{kornblith2019similarity_cka}.

 where $\mathrm{HSIC}$ is Hilbert-Schmidt Independence Criterion~\cite{gretton2005measuring}.
 To achieve positive correlation with forgetting, we redefined the CKA of CL settings as Centered Kernel Disparity (CKD), where